Get a quote

 Breakfast will be served at the accommodation.
 It is a buffet with coffee, tea, homemade juice, bread, butter, homemade jam, honey, sausage, cheese, eggs, fruits and cereals.

-Lunch will usually be a packed lunch taken en route (bread, salami, cheese, eggs, fruits, spreads, juice, tea and coffee).
+Lunch will usually be a packed lunch taken en route (bread, salami, cheese, eggs, fruits, spreads, juice).